float3/float3.github.io/content/_index.comment.5c1d80a2.md

   - date: "2026-08-24T13:10:00.000Z"
 ---

-Comments here can carry a `<script>`, so here is [DOOM](https://github.com/LMcAlpine/doom-js) in my comment section — LMcAlpine's renderer, written from scratch in JavaScript rather than compiled from the C. It brings no WAD with it and neither do I, so it wants one of yours: point it at `DOOM1.WAD`, pick a level, load it. `W`/`A`/`S`/`D` to move, left and right arrows to turn.
-There is nothing to shoot yet.
+Comments here can carry a `<script>`, so here is DOOM in my comment section — [iam-medvedev/wasm-doom](https://github.com/iam-medvedev/wasm-doom), which is the shareware WAD and the engine compiled together to WebAssembly by way of [wasm-fizzbuzz](https://github.com/diekmann/wasm-fizzbuzz).
+It brings its own WAD, so there is nothing to supply.
+Arrows to move, `Ctrl` to fire, `Space` to open doors.

-<iframe id="doomjs" src="https://lmcalpine.github.io/doom-js/" title="doom-js, a DOOM renderer in JavaScript"></iframe>
+It is 6.8 MB, so it waits behind the button rather than loading with the page.

+<div id="doom"></div>
+<script type="module" src="/js/doom.js"></script>
 <style>
-  /* The author's own page, framed rather than copied: the repository carries no
-     licence, so there is no grant to vendor it here. */
+  #doom { margin: 0.5rem 0; }
+  .doom-start { font: inherit; padding: 0.4rem 0.9rem; }
-  #doomjs { border: 0; display: block; height: calc(100vh - 7rem); width: 100%; }
+  .doom-screen { display: block; height: auto; image-rendering: pixelated; max-width: 100%; }
+  .doom-screen:focus-visible { outline: 2px solid #4a8fd6; outline-offset: 2px; }
 </style>